jkoppel/QuixBugs/README.md

 pip install pytest-timeout
 pytest --timeout=5 python_testcases/test_bitcount.py
 ```
-Make sure to check pytest-timeout's documentation to understand its caveats and how it handles timeouts.
+Make sure to check pytest-timeout's documentation to understand its caveats and how it handles timeouts on different systems.

 There is also a [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) plugin that runs tests in parallel and can be used similarly to the timeout plugin.